 Who Should Teach English in Germany?

-Teaching EFL in Germany is best for recent college graduates who can put off saving money for a while.
+Teaching English as a foreign language in Germany is best for recent college graduates who can put off saving money for a while.
 You might end up sharing an apartment, living paycheck to paycheck, and spending hours each day on public transport…but, for some, it’s all worthwhile.
-If you have your heart set on experiencing Germany, and don’t mind only making enough to get by while you live here, then I say go for it; it’s a wonderful experience for young people.

 Teaching English to adults in Germany can also be a way to earn a little extra spending money on the side, if you’re a married expat who already happens to live here.
-English-speaking jobs in Germany are hard to come by without a STEM degree.
-So, teaching English part-time while you learn the language is a nice way to earn a little extra income, and you can stay on your spouse’s insurance by keeping your hours low.
+Teaching English part-time while you learn German is a nice way to earn a little extra income, and you can stay on your spouse’s insurance by keeping your hours low.